colinhacks/zod/blog/clerk-fellowship.md

 ## OSS and funding models

 This model represents an interesting middle ground between the traditional sponsorship model and the "maintainer-in-residence" approach that companies like Vercel have taken with Rich Harris/Svelte.
-Zod doesn't need a full-time maintainer in perpetuity (wouldn't mind that though 🙄), but it does need full-time attention to get this major version out the door.
+Zod doesn't need a full-time maintainer in perpetuity (actually, I wouldn't mind that... 🙄) but it does need full-time attention to get this major version out the door.

 This fellowship is a way to bridge that gap.
 All-in-all, I'm beyond excited to have found a partner in Clerk that is interested in trying something like this.
 I encourage other companies to try similar things.
-I know for a fact that Valibot, ArkType, and tRPC all have maintainers working full-time for free.

 So if you're building an app sometime soon, be smart: validate your `Request` bodies (or, uh, Server Action arguments?) and don't roll your own auth.